jattdaljit/VocabPrivacyPolicy/privacy-policy-python.md

 # Privacy Policy

-This Privacy Policy applies to the **Python - Interview Question** mobile application (hereinafter referred to as the "Application"), developed by **DM Arts** (hereinafter referred to as the "Service Provider").
+This Privacy Policy applies to the **Python - Learn Coding** mobile application (hereinafter referred to as the "Application"), developed by **DM Arts** (hereinafter referred to as the "Service Provider").
 The Application is provided as a free service and is intended for use "AS IS".

 ## Information Collection and Use